District councils of Hong Kong: Establishment to present

 Then in 1982, under the governorship of Sir Murray MacLehose, the district boards were established under the District Administration Scheme.
 The aim was to improve co-ordination of government activities in the provision of services and facilities at the district level and the boards initially took over the roles of the district advisory boards.

 At first, the boards comprised only appointed members and government officials, but from 1982, a proportion of each was elected.
 In an attempt to inject a democratic element into the Legislative Council, the government introduced a model where some legislators were elected indirectly by members of the district councils.
 Twelve legislators were returned by an 'electoral college' of district councillors in 1985.
 The practice was repeated in 1988 and 1995.

 After the HKSAR was established in 1997, as part of the "through train", the district boards became provisional district boards, composed of all the original members of the boards supplemented by others appointed by the chief executive.
 (Under the British administration, the Governor had refrained from appointing any member.)

 Later in early 1999 a bill was passed in the Legislative Council providing mainly for the establishment, composition and functions of the District Councils, which would replace the Provisional District Boards.
 The 27 ex officio seats of Rural Committees, abolished by the colonial authorities, were reinstated.
 The government rejected any public survey or referendum on the issue, saying that it had been studying the issue since 1997, and had received 98 favourable submissions.
 The self-proclaimed pro-democracy camp dubbed the move "a setback to the pace of democracy" because it was a throwback to the colonial era.

 In 2010, the government proposed that five legislators be added to district council functional constituencies, and be elected by proportional representation of elected DC members.
 In a politically controversial deal between the Democratic Party and the Beijing government, this was changed to allow the five seats to be elected by those members of the general electorate who did not otherwise have a functional constituency vote.

 Under the district councillor appointment system, 102 district councillors out of 534 were picked by the Chief Executive, while the remainder were democratically elected by voters in each district.
 The system was abolished in 2013, and the new District Councils after the 2015 election no longer have appointed members.

+In 2023, the government proposed to cut the direct elect seats of district councilors from 452 to 88 seats while the total seats cut from 479 to 470 seats.
+Besides, all district councilors candidate who opt for election must be vetted and passed by the new District Council Eligibility Review Committee.
+The proposal has been approved by Legislative Council in July 2023.